Everything you need to know about Shopify SEO

 Targeting the right keywords is an important part of your Shopify SEO success – just as with any website.

 Keyword research is more than picking out a few words.
 You need to think about the search queries people make and what your ideal customers are looking for.

 The goal of your research is to create a list of keywords that covers:

-For example, if your Shopify store sells beds, your short tail keywords might be “double beds” and “kids beds”.
+For example, if your online store sells beds, your short tail keywords might be “double beds” and “kids beds”.

-Short-tail keywords attract a lot of traffic, but that comes with a heap of competition too.
+Short-tail keywords get a lot of traffic, but that comes with a heap of competition too.
 They can be both more lucrative and more difficult to rank for.

 Long-tail keywords make up over 70% of online searches according to Moz.
 They also tend to attract more conversions better as they catch visitors further along the buying journey.